 Each campus computer lab is updated, or "refreshed" on a yearly basis with the required software as requested by the Faculty.
 For information about what software is currently installed in our computer labs, please visit our Instructional Lab Academic Software Page

-Asbury University provides free anti-virus software to all currently enrolled students and all current employees.
-Any student, staff or faculty member can obtain this free anti-virus by contacting the Help Desk.
+Asbury University provides free antivirus software to all currently enrolled students and all current employees.
+You can find a copy of Microsoft Security Essentials and instructions for installing it at asbury.edu/antivirus.
+Any student, staff, or faculty member who needs additional help installing this software can contact the Help Desk.

 Asbury University provides a huge discount on the latest versions of Microsoft Office Suite (for both Mac & PC) to currently enrolled students.
 To obtain a copy of Microsoft Office, students must purchase the CD/DVD bundle from Asbury's bookstore.
 Students must present a valid Asbury University ID to make the purchase.
 Online Students may order the Microsoft Office Suite for either Mac or PC by calling the bookstore through the Main Campus Switchboard (859-858-3511).
 Cost is $15 in person, and $17 for Online Students who call in.

 At this time, Asbury University does not sell or give discounts on any operating systems, or other software products.